 Patent Box: new regime: terms of the fraction: Acquisition of relevant qualifying IP rights CTA10/s357BLE

-A represents the company’s qualifying expenditure on the acquisition of relevant qualifying IP rights – that is the cost of acquiring the IP right or an exclusive license in respect of the IP right.
+A represents the company’s qualifying expenditure on the acquisition of relevant qualifying IP rights – that is the cost of acquiring the IP right or an exclusive licence in respect of the IP right.

 The following kinds of payment will fall into this category: